 A fidelity fund refers to a financial instrument to which members of the fund contribute money.
 The money collected in the fund can then be used to provide compensation to consumers that incur losses due to the death, disappearance or insolvency of a builder.
-The Authority has considered the fidelity fund model in the context of it being operated by an industry association.214
+The Authority has considered the fidelity fund model in the context of it being operated by a party other than Government, such as an industry association.211